Private SaaS (PSaaS) Appliance: High Availability Geo Cluster (Geo HA)

 - The standby data center becomes the primary data center.
 Because the standby data center instances and the arbiter form a majority, they will elect the standby data center instances to become the primary instances.

-- The Appliances associated with the primary data center begin failing.
-Because the primary data center instances cannot communicate with the instances in the standby data center, the associated Appliance instances begin to fail.
+- The PSaaS Appliance associated with the primary data center begin failing.
+Because the primary data center instances cannot communicate with the instances in the standby data center, the associated PSaaS Appliance instances begin to fail.

 - The geographically-aware global load balancer/DNS failover configuration detects that the nodes in the primary data center aren't serving.
 It will then switch over to sending requests to the instances of the standby data center.

-- The Appliances associated with the standby data center are now serving requests and acting as the primary data node due to its election in step 2.
+- The PSaaS Appliance associated with the standby data center are now serving requests and acting as the primary data node due to its election in step 2.